Finch-API/finch-docs/docs/Product-Guides/Assisted-Connect-Flow.md

 # Assisted Connect Flow

 Assisted API Connections is our semi-automated product that expands coverage to 70+ providers.
-In contrast to our [Automated API Connections](../Product-Guides/Automated-Connect-Flow.md), the data for Assisted API connections is refreshed periodically (usually every 14 days).
+In contrast to our [Automated API Connections](../Product-Guides/Automated-Connect-Flow.md), the data for Assisted API connections is refreshed periodically.
 Our full list of coverage — for both Automated API and Assisted API providers — can be found [here](../Development-Guides/Providers.md).

 Contact our team at `developers@tryfinch.com` to get started or for more questions regarding pricing, missing providers, etc.